 Being busy has its pros, it can make you feel important, valuable, and successful.
 However, when you’re so busy you aren’t taking enough guilt-free time off, it holds you back from reaching your full potential.

-The best approach to solving your busyness is to focus on slowing down at your own pace.
-You don’t have to slam on the breaks and book a week-long wellness retreat to interrupt your cycle of overwhelm.
+The best approach to solving ‘busyness’ is to focus on slowing down at your own pace.
+You don’t have to slam on the breaks and book a week-long wellness retreat in order to interrupt this cycle of overwhelm.

-Our tips on changing your mindset and setting boundaries will help you improve your personal wellbeing AND your business growth.
+We hope these tips on changing your mindset and setting boundaries will help you improve both your personal wellbeing, AND your business growth.

 To rework your time management, you need to prioritise what’s important as you approach your workload.
-Get a fresh to-do list or blank document and write out all of the tasks you do regularly, or want to do more but haven’t had the time for.
-Treat this as a brain dump to get it out of your head and onto a piece of paper, where you can then comb through it and pinpoint what only you can do, and what can be outsourced.
-Consider what is urgent vs what is important (or both or neither), and what deserves most of your time.
+Get a fresh to-do list or blank document and write out all of the tasks you do regularly, or want to do more of but haven’t had the time for.
+Treat this as a brain dump to get it out of your head and onto a piece of paper.
+Now review the list and pinpoint what only you can do, and what can be delegated.

 We have two resources to help you do this:

 The best thing you can do to reduce busyness is to set boundaries, including scheduling downtime where you’re unavailable.
 By organising your calendar and making it known to your clients and team that you won’t be checking your emails or answering your phone before and after certain points in the day, it means that when you go offline you get to actually unplug.

 Setting boundaries allows you to maximise your productivity during work hours and to unwind outside of them.
 Guilt-free!